frepkovsky/Domoticz-Volumio-Plugin/README.md

 Plugin enables to control Volumio player from Domoticz via network.
 It uses Volumio Websocket API for communication.
 If player state is changed out of Domoticz, Volumio notifies the plugin about the change so current status in Domoticz always reflects real status of the player at that time.

 Currently, the following functions are implemented:
-- Player control: Play, Pause,Stop
+- Player control: Play, Pause, Stop
 - Volume level control
 - Mute control
-- Show media being played (Artist - Title)
+- Now Playing

+Supported Domoticz versions:
+- Domoticz 2021.1
+- Domoticz 2022.1 **Beta** build 14223 (2022-02-21) or newer!
+See _Known issues_ below.

+Supported Volumio versions:
+- Volumio 2
+- Volumio 3

 ### Installation

-Plugin has been tested with Domoticz 2021.1 and Volumio 2 and Volumio 3.
-Do not use with Domoticz 2022.1 yet!
-See _Known issues_ below.
 - Connect to Domoticz via ssh
 - Go to Domoticz plugin folder: `cd domoticz/plugins`
 - Download plugin: